Harriet Sansom Harris: Television

 Harris's work in Jeffrey led to numerous television guest appearances, including a recurring role on the sitcom Frasier as Frasier's conniving agent Bebe Glazer from 1993 to 2004.
-Harris co-starred in several short-lived series, including The 5 Mrs. Buchanans, Union Square, The Beast, and It's All Relative, but played notable guest roles on multiple hit series, including Ghost Whisperer, Murphy Brown, Ally McBeal, Six Feet Under, Frasier and Ellen.
+Harris co-starred in several short-lived series, including The 5 Mrs. Buchanans, Union Square, The Beast, and It's All Relative, but played notable guest roles on multiple hit series, including Ghost Whisperer, Murphy Brown, Ally McBeal, Six Feet Under, and Ellen.
 Among them was her performance on The X-Files in the 1993 episode "Eve" as Dr. Sally Kendrick and her "Eve" clones.
-In 2006, she starred in the Sci-Fi Channel miniseries The Lost Room as Margaret Milne.

-In 1989, Harris appeared on the last episode of Highway to Heaven, playing Ruth Ann Kifer in the episode "Merry Christmas From Grandpa" - season 5, episode 13.
+Series creator Chris Carter and Entertainment Weekly praised her casting and performance.
+The band Eve 6 was named after the character.

 Harris played Martha Huber's sister Felicia Tilman on the ABC drama series Desperate Housewives in 2004.
 The narrative saw Felicia arrive on Wisteria Lane to discover who was behind her sister's murder.
 She soon came to the conclusion that Paul Young was responsible, but before she could act out her revenge, she was attacked by his son Zach Young.
 To finish the story-line, she returned for the second season in 2005, which followed Felicia as she planned her final acts of revenge against Paul.
 She departed at the end of the second series by faking her own murder, framing Paul, and sending him to prison.
 She returned to Desperate Housewives for the series' seventh season.
 On playing the character Harris commented:

+In 2006, Harris starred in the Sci-Fi Channel miniseries The Lost Room as Margaret Milne.

 In 2018, Harris appeared as Madelyn in the American Horror Story: Apocalypse episode "Sojourn", and as Adriana in the Dynasty episode "Queen of Cups".
-She appeared in the Netflix drama series Ratched.
+She appeared as Ingrid Blix in the Netflix drama series Ratched in 2020.

+In 2024, Harris reprised her role as Bebe in Paramount's Frasier reboot.
+Later, she starred as Dr. Rachel Blake in the drama series The Agency.